dhrubarahman99/smart_resume/README.md

 5. **About Me**

 ## 💻 Usage
-1.Install the fonts
+1. Install the fonts
-2.Run the application:
+2. Run the python file
 ```bash
 python script.py
 ```